CS

 Safety Rundown

-Both hold a five-star ANCAP rating with comprehensive active safety.
-The Model Y has historically posted some of the highest ANCAP scores of any car in Australia, and its Autopilot is the more proven assist suite, albeit camera-only.
-The Zeekr matches the five-star headline and is well equipped; both are safe choices.
+Both hold a five-star ANCAP rating, and both were tested in 2025 against the current protocols, so this is a clean tie on published credentials.
+The Model Y has historically posted some of the highest ANCAP scores of any car in Australia, and its assist suite is the more proven, albeit camera-only.
+The Zeekr matches the five-star headline and is well equipped.
+Both are safe choices.

 Feature Showdown